SmogDr/edar_coursebook/docs/index.md

 For homework submission, you will download the R Markdown templates provided to you and save and edit them within your own R Project, which is connected a private repository on the class GitHub Organization.
-In order to track your changes and communicate with the Instructor and TA, you will regularly *commit* changes to your R Project files with meaningful *commit messages*.
+In order to track your changes and communicate with the Instructor, you will regularly *commit* changes to your R Project files with meaningful *commit messages*.
 We will practice commits, pushes, and pulls to the *master branch*
 (main copy of R Project) during class.